python-poetry/poetry/docs/docs/basic-usage.md

 !!!note

 	**Why a new shell?**
- 	Python cannot set or change environment variables in the current shell,
+	Child processes inherit their environment from their parents, but do not share them.
+As such, any modifications made by a child process, is not persisted after the child process exits.
+A Python application (Poetry), being a child process, cannot modify the environment of the shell that it has been called from such that an activated virtual environment remains active after the Poetry command has completed execution.

-	Therefore, poetry has to create a new shell with the `PYTHONHOME` and `PATH` environment variables pointing to the virtual environment.
+	Therefore, Poetry has to create a sub-shell with the virtual envrionment activated in order for the subsequent commands to run from within the virtual environment.

 Alternatively, to avoid creating a new shell, you can manually activate the